Card-Forge/forge/README.txt

 *************************** start adding material from the old betas starting here ***************************

+Informational icons overlays for cards on the battlefield:

+Added icons that will be drawn over the cards in the battlefield for phasing and counters.
+The attack/block/phasing icons and counters will now also be shown on large cards, only casting cost will be omitted.
+Lands and tokens with different amounts/types of counters will no longer stack.
+Tokens with different summoning sickness will no longer stack.
+Lands that become creatures will now always be moved to the front row.

 Optional choice for abilities that are on the stack:

 When a spell or an ability appears on the stack and it says "(OPTIONAL)" you can right-click it to decide if you want to always accept or to decline it.